Dataset | Label | Class | Efficacy | Safety | Baseline or other subject characteristics | Primary Objective | Structure |

 If the command results in output displaying the arguments to wsl.exe

 , you will need to install WSL using the procedure in the following section.
-However, if a list of Linuc distributions is displayed instead, you can proceed to the section Installation of Docker Desktop.
+However, if a list of Linuc distributions is displayed instead, you can proceed to the section {Section 9.2.1}.

 9.1.2 Installation of WSL